MimoLethier/FlightGearGardener/README.md

 4. Change log

+2018-01-19  Version 03 :
+	- Very limited code changes; mainly devoted to improve usage documentation (See Use Guides) and better support for Unix platforms startup (dedicated For_Unix and For_Windows folders);
+	- Technically, the generic initial font has been changed to Verdana, and some font and fields sizes have been modified to allow for a better Windows-Unix rendition uniformity.

 2018-01-04 : Updated the sysContext.xml to reflect the FG_Gardener02 envelope (instead of FG_Gardener01 ;-) ).
 		Improved a bit the Synchronization reporting and notifications, and Grid cleanup...